MuhammedSherifff/Spam-Email-Classification/README.md

 Model Evaluation: Each model is evaluated based on accuracy, precision, recall, and confusion matrix.

-GUI: A simple GUI allows users to input text and classify it as spam or ham using the trained models.
+GUI:  Simple GUI allows users to input text and classify it as spam or ham using the trained models.
 It also displays model accuracy.